CodyPellom/BlackJack-WDI-14-Project-1/README.md

 Rules of BlackJack:

 [Blackjack is an interactive card game which challenges the player (User) to reach a score of '21' using cards tha represent different varibles.
 A player is issued 2 cards and then has to determine whether or not to get 'Hit' by the dealer, risking a 'bust'.
 A bust happens when a player goes over the score.
-In order to win, a player has to reach the score 21, or et closer to the score 21 without busting.
+In order to win, a player has to reach the score 21, or get closer to the score 21 without busting.
 Whoever gets closest to or to the scoe 21 wins that round.]

 More Information About Blackjack: